March 28, 2012 By Dave Rongey ©2007-2012Author - Licensed Electrical Contractor Filed under Electrical, Troubleshooting

 |

-- When I pulled the existing switch the White wires (assume neutral) were connected to switch.
+- When I pulled the existing switch the White wires (I assume they were neutral wires) were connected to switch.

 - This made me nervous and I wanted to double check which wire was hot.